MicrosoftDocs/architecture-center/docs/example-scenario/ai/data-obfuscation-with-delphix-in-azure-data-factory-content.md

 ### What is Azure Data Factory (ADF)?

 [Azure Data Factory](/data-factory/introduction) is a fully managed, serverless data integration service.
 It provides a rich visual experience for integrating data sources with more than 100 built-in, maintenance-free connectors at no added cost.
 Easily construct ETL and ELT processes code-free in an intuitive environment or write your own code.
 Then, deliver integrated data to Azure Synapse Analytics to unlock your data’s power through business insights.
+Data factory pipelines are also available in Azure Synapse Analytics.

 ### What is Delphix Continuous Compliance (Delphix CC)?